HIV Genotypic Testing in Rapid Initiation of ART

-Drug-resistance testing is recommended at entry into HIV care to identify the presence of transmitted drug-resistant mutations in relevant viral genes.
+Drug-resistance testing is recommended at entry into HIV care, to identify the presence of transmitted drug-resistant mutations.
 Untreated HIV replicates rapidly, and during the viral replication process there is a high mutation rate supporting the indication of initial resistance testing.
-Resistance tests are most reliable when the HIV RNA level is above1000 copies/mL, such as when a patient is treatment-naïve.

-The NYSDOH, DHHS, IAS-USA and WHO clinical guidelines recommend resistance testing with rapid initiation of ART.
-Most importantly, these experts agree that treatment initiation should not be delayed pending resistance test results.
+The NYSDOH, DHHS, IAS-USA and WHO clinical guidelines recommend HIV resistance testing for achieving viral suppression.
+The ART initiation should not be delayed pending resistance test results.
 Once the results are reported, the initial regimen can be modified if necessary.

-- Include PR, INSTI and RT genotype testing with initial bloodwork
+- Include protease, reverse transcriptase, and integrase genes testing with initial bloodwork

-- Genotype testing informs potential modifications to initial regimen
+- Genotype testing results might require updating the initial regimen

 - Do not delay treatment initiation pending results